 Biography

-Stephen graduated from the London College of Music in 2013 with a First Class Honours degree and a Licentiate of the London College of Music (LLCM) diploma in Piano Performance.
-Since then, Stephen has
+Stephen went on to study at the London College of Music, where he graduated in 2013 with First Class Honours and the Licentiate of the London College of Music (LLCM) diploma in Piano Performance.
+Since then, he has performed extensively across the UK and abroad, appearing at venues including The Glasshouse, Gateshead, and building a reputation for performances marked by depth, clarity, and emotional insight.

 Click here to learn more about Stephen's hand accident.
 WARNING - CONTAINS GRAPHIC IMAGES OF INJURY.